- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize the data loss risks, it is recommended to regularly backup data, monitor the health of the disks, ensure a robust network infrastructure, and keep the NAS firmware and software updated.

-Although NAS VS-8132 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-8132 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -